jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 	- Will trip if there's a reverse fault and comms are down - could be a bus fault
 - Slower than POTT (~60ms)

-- If there's a breaker failure, it will send a transfer trip to all adjacent devices
+- If there's a breaker failure, a transfer trip will be sent to all adjacent devices
 - Forward current direction is considered into the line
 	- Needs voltage to determine current direction - if there is voltage loss at the switch, directional tripping is disabled
 - Loop Tie switches have 3 channels of GOOSE comms while the normal loop switches only have 2